nyihtun/recsys/README.md

 # Building Recommender Engines

-This example is designed for the module: "Fundamenten van Mens-machine interactie"
+This example is designed for the module: "Fundamenten van Mens-machine interactie".

 ## Getting the Dataset

-Download the latest MovieLens dataset from https://grouplens.org/datasets/movielens/latest and extract the contents into the **/data** folder.
+* Download the latest MovieLens dataset from https://grouplens.org/datasets/movielens/latest
+* Extract the contents into the **/data** folder

 ### Prerequisites